 The principal duties of the Committee are to:

-- Keep under review the structure, size and composition of the Board (including the skills, knowledge and experience required by it)
+- Keep under continuous review the structure, size and composition of the Board (including requisite skills, diversity, knowledge and experience)

-- Review those directors retiring by rotation in accordance with the Company’s Articles of Association and makes recommendations to the Board regarding their re-election
+- Make recommendations to the Board regarding the re-election of directors retiring by rotation in accordance with the Company’s Articles of Association

-The Remuneration Committee comprises Tony Thorne (as Chairman), Tim Cobbold, Philip Cox, and David Lindsell.
+The Remuneration Committee comprises Nicola Hodson (as Chair), Philip Cox CBE, David Nussbaum, Vanessa Simms and John Baxter CBE.
 The Company Secretary acts as Secretary to the Committee.

 Role of the Remuneration Committee

-- Recommending to the Board the remuneration strategy and framework for the executive directors and members of the Executive Committee
+- Recommend to the Board the remuneration strategy and framework for the executive directors and members of the Executive Committee

-- Determining, within that framework, the individual remuneration packages for the executive directors and members of the Executive Committee
+- Determine, within that framework, the individual remuneration packages for the executive directors and members of the Executive Committee

-- Approval of the design of annual and long-term incentive arrangements for executive directors and senior managers, including agreeing the annual targets and payments under such arrangements
+- Approve the design of annual and long-term incentive arrangements for executive directors and senior managers, including agreeing the annual targets and payments under such arrangements

-- Determining and agreeing the general terms and conditions of service and the specific terms for any individual within the Committee’s remit, either on recruitment or on termination
+- Determine and agree the general terms and conditions of service and the specific terms for any individual within the Committee’s remit, either on recruitment or on termination

-- Determining the policy for, and scope of, executive pension arrangements
+- Determine the policy for, and scope of, executive pension arrangements

-- To oversee any major changes in employee benefit structures throughout the Group and review remuneration trends across the Group
+- Oversee any major changes in employee benefit structures throughout the Group and review remuneration trends across the Group